forcedotcom/dependencies-cli/README.md

 # dependencies-cli

+Sample command line utilities around the Salesforce Dependencies API implemented as SFDX plugin.

+***The plugin is NOT a Salesforce supported project and release as a community project under open source licenses.
+Anyone is invited to help improve and extend the code.***

 This project implements an SFDX plugin for the [Salesforce Dependencies API](https://releasenotes.docs.salesforce.com/en-us/summer18/release-notes/rn_metadata_metadatacomponentdependency.htm).
 With the plugin you are able to analyze dependencies between Salesforce [second-generation packages](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_dev2gp_intro.htm) as well as dependencies between Salesforce objects deployed in your org.
 The plugin is meant for Salesforce developers and administrators trying to

 1. Analyze package and object level dependencies